Toxic-Noob/PyEncryptor/README.md

-# PyEncryptor V2.0
+# PyEncryptor V3.0
-A Python Script To Encode Your Python Scripts.
+A Python Tool To Encode Your Python Scripts.

 ### Supports :
 Both Python2 and Python3